 Invest in a Dehumidifier

-For a stubborn humidity problem, consider purchasing a dehumidifier.
-Reducing the humidity in your home isn’t all about your comfort, it can also prevent mold in your AC unit, rotting wood, and foggy windows.
 The ideal home humidity is 45 percent.
 Anything below 30 percent is too low, and anything over 50 percent is too high.
-If you’re not sure if you have a humidity problem, you can purchase a sensor or call us to send a trained HVAC repairman to check for you.
+If you’re not sure if you have a humidity problem, humidity sensors can help you monitor your home’s levels.

 If your windows are constantly fogged, or your house always feels clammy, it just might be time to call in the experts.
 For a home humidity assessment, don’t hesitate to call Pioneer Comfort Systems at 318-795-8000.